 Illinois Labor Law Poster.

-Employer: Percipience Home Care LLC
+EMPLOYER: Percipience Home Care LLC

-Effective Date: 2/19/2025
+Effective Date: July 1, 2025

 1. Employee Rights Under the Fair Labor Standards Act (FLSA)